The two questions that we at Gido Electric Fencing are asked most frequently are:

 - Travelling time is another important factor.
 Where is the site located?
 If it is further than 100km from our offices, it does not make sense to drive up and down.
 Our teams will need to stay over.
 Is accommodation, ablution available?
 Etc, etc.

-These are just some of the basic reasons why it is not possible to give a price.
-For any company to quote you in the absence of legislative compliant installation specifications, without physically seeing / inspecting the site, borders on the ludicrous.
+These are just some of the basic reasons why it is not possible to give an exact price.

 The reason is quite simple; your installation / upgrade / repair will have to be in compliance with said Legislation for which Gido, or whoever is contracted, will have to issue an EFC (Electric Fence System Certificate Of Compliance).